 This might have something to do with the names on the film’s credits.
 Two of the writers were Ted Elliott and Terry Rossio, who would go on to write most of the Pirates of the Caribbean movies.

-The film is directed by Martin Campbell, which is probably the reason for the film’s robust, no-frills thrills.
+He is probably the reason for the film’s robust, no-frills thrills.
 Mask of Zorro was his follow-up to GoldenEye and Campbell brings a similar approach to Zorro that he did to 007.
 The new element is the story, but Campbell and his collaborators stage that story with a sense of classic Hollywood filmmaking and showmanship.

 For a movie made long after the end of the swashbucklers, the restraint to avoid contemporary cinematic ideas is striking.

 There are plenty of great swordplay and acrobatic stunts, which are shot in extended wide shots.
-The fact that Zorro wears a mask means that these sequences can go longer, with repeated flips and jumps for stunt performers who alternate with Banderas, who brings a great sense of agility to his sword-work.
+Banderas brings a great sense of agility to his sword-work but the fact that Zorro wears a mask means that these sequences can go longer, with repeated flips and jumps behind scenery so that stunt performers can alternate with the actors (the swordplay was the work of famed swordsman Bob Anderson, who worked on Star Wars, Princess Bride and the Lord of the Rings).

-The swordplay was the work of famed swordsman Bob Anderson, who worked on Star Wars, Princess Bride and the Lord of the Rings.
-The scenes that really stood out were the horse chase, in which Zorro jumps from horse to horse, dispatching each rider.
+There is the horse chase, in which Zorro jumps from horse to horse, dispatching each rider.
 In the final stage of this sequence, Zorro stands astride two horses.
 I had completely forgotten about the sequence before this viewing.

 This is fantastic stunt work captured in a real environment.
 If you are underwhelmed by the weightlessness of current blockbusters, Mask of Zorro might be up your alley.

-The other set piece that made me sit up was the dance sequence.
+The other set piece that made me sit up this viewing was the dance sequence.
 The camera stays wide and moves around the performers.
 I cannot speak on their dance abilities but by avoiding excessive editing you really get a sense of their building chemistry.

 It makes for a fun echo of the film’s most famous scene, the duel between Zorro and Elena in the stable.
 It is difficult to balance multiple tones in a single scene, but the filmmakers structure the duel as a meet-cute, as the combatants counter the others' moves.
 The scene is a good example of Campbells' approach to comedy - there are no leering camera angles or unnecessary mugging.
 He lets the laughs build naturally rather than undermining the tension of the duel.